animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 So I stayed in the woods in the freezing snow all day and night; "Tao"/"God" told me I had to stay there for a week; "Tao"/"God" contradictorily told me that my mom was dead, or dying, or might die.

-> [!WARNING]
-> As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband to New Orleans.

 I lay in the ground, hearing the train rumble.
 A part of me thinks it's going to swoop through where I am and run over me.
 It chugged and whistled.
 The geese, who'd been taunting me, had flown away.
 The night rumbled, dark.
 I sensed/feared my mom was dead, or dying, or might die, and had done everything possible to evacuate/abort my energy, sitting upright, maneuvering those Kundalini senses by force rather than deep connection, and then: a sudden shock.
 I believed that my mom had come to find me and had fallen in the brook drowning, perhaps hearing a splash or a scream.
 I scrambled through the woods, pushing branches out of the way, getting cut through my arms as I ran to where I thought, or maybe heard, my mom was drowning, in the darkness, in the freezing water where the water might've not been clean since that was where I thought the maybe-unused sewage pipe maybe was.
 I jumped in, and flailed my arms around, going underwater trying to find my mom —

 > [!NOTE]